 Our 3rd Annual Event in the Molecular Diagnostics Virtual Event Series is now available On Demand!
 The Molecular Diagnostics Event is the premiere venue for scientists, technologists, and professionals to discuss and present the newest advances in molecular diagnostics testing.

 Learn from keynote speaker and renown expert Dr. Eunice Lee, Branch Chief of Molecular Pathology and Cytology Branch with the FDA, and other experts like Dr. Steven Lee of University of California, Berkeley; Dr. Judd Moul from Duke University Medical Center; and Dr. Jason Kralj from NIST.
 Enjoy the complementary conference from your desk with no need for travel, and explore the virtual exhibit hall to learn about the latest technologies and techniques for your lab.

-Topics discussed at the 2017 event included:
+Topics in the 2018 event included:

 By participating in this virtual event and watching webcast presentations, you can earn Free Continuing Education (CE) and/or Continuing Medical Education (CME) credits.
 To earn educational credits, you must view an entire presentation.
 Following the presentation, you must click on the educational credit link provided for that particular speaker and follow the required process.
 Once you have completed the process, you will receive a certificate for the educational credit.